The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 Cost: Inventory that sits idle for 6+ months is effectively dead capital.
 If you have $150,000 in annual revenue from inventory and $50,000 in excess inventory sitting unused, you are carrying a 33% drag on working capital that generates zero return.

 How to find it: Pull an inventory aging report.
 Identify any items that have not sold in 90+ days.
 Calculate what you paid for them and what they are worth now.
 The answer will likely shock you.
+For retailers, the right inventory management tools can automate this tracking entirely.

 Blind Spot #3: Knowledge Silos and Key Person Dependency